csreuter/csreuter.github.io/_posts/2023-03-14-activation-metric.md

 ### Individual metrics

 - [customer.io](https://customer.io/)
-    - We use our activation score & it’s components to power our onboarding and engagement workflows in our marketing automation tool, customer.io.
+    - We use our activation score & its components to power our onboarding and engagement workflows in our marketing automation tool, customer.io.
 - [Orbit](https://orbit.love/)
     - We have started pushing activation data to Orbit, our central clearinghouse for community data.
 This helps anyone working with community members to understand where they are with their Prefect Cloud journey.
 - Salesforce